DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 limitations in both of these works.
 Either the system that generates the shot noise is large and complex [@contender1] or the system is built on bespoke hardware with limitations in processing power which prevents a fully integrated system [@singh].
+Furthermore, to the best of our knowledge, most of the work in this field is from the perspective of physicists, and there appears to be little research on this subject in the domain of computer science.
 Our work aims to bridge this gap by using commercially available hardware (other than the bespoke shot noise generator [@Clason2023]) and focuses on implementing Toeplitz-hashing directly on the microcontroller.

+## 3 BACKGROUND

+### Optical RNG module

+### ADC converter

+### Microcontroller

+### Toeplitz-hashing

+### Summary

+## 4 METHODOLOGY

 \newpage